Listening for and Embodying the Dream of the Earth

 We discover our ecological niche, the place that Soul carefully designed for us.
 We discover that which wants to live through us.
 The Soul is blessed with the omniscience of interconnectedness but lacks the particular incarnation in order to carry it out.
 That must be carried out by all life, by the nitty-gritty particulars of sculpting, practice, work, minutiae, microbial and smooth muscle action, all the way up to the workings of the human mind and personality.

-The ego is not an apparition, just a risky experiment with the potential for the highest rewards.
+The ego is not an aberration, just a risky experiment with the potential for the highest rewards.
 As Plotkin reveals “Our human liability to assign and believe unhitched meanings is the origin of our ability to destroy the world.”

 The severity of our situation is evident in the number of people awakening earlier and earlier from the collective dream.
 The dream has become so destructive that individuals can no longer participate in it meaningfully and have a felt-sense of satisfaction and security.
 It is clear on a primordial level that to uncritically perpetuate and prop up our culture as is means widespread ecological and democratic disaster.
 It is also clear that if we believe it is us (meaning the ego) that has the answer, we are just as doomed.
 The solution, then, is individuation and awakening into our archetypal identities based upon our strengths, skills, and soul callings, rather than our trauma, and to do this on a collective level.